BattletechModders/SkillBasedInit/README.md

 -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | --
 Injury Modifier | 6-9 | 5-8 | 5-8 | 4-7 | 4-7 | 3-6 | 3-6 | 2-5 | 2-5 | 1-4 | 1-3 | 1-3 | 1-2

 Each injury adds +1 to the upper bound only.
 A pilot with Guts 5 and 2 injuries would suffer between -4 and -9 when they are injured, both on the turn they are injured and on subsequent turns.
+However, on subsequent turns this penalty is halved, representing the pilot fighting through the pain.

 When successfully damaged by a melee attack, the unit suffers an initiative penalty determined by the relative tonnage of the attacker and defender (see above).
 This penalty is reduced by the target's Guts skill rating, as defined by the table below.